runrig-coop/response-to-dweb-proposal/comments/2024-09-05/recommendations.md

 ## Recommendations
-My interest in collaborating with such an entity or becoming one of its signatories would be greatly encouraged if at least one or all three of these recommendations, in some form, were adopted into the proposed charter:
+My interest in collaborating with such an entity or becoming one of its signatories would be greatly encouraged if at least one or all four of these recommendations were integrated into the proposed charter:

-1. Establish the charter on a common mission to support __Food Sovereignty and Tech Sovereignty__ movements on an international scale.
-More specifically, focus the mission on building stronger connections and new synergies _between_ the two movements for Food Sovereignty and Tech Sovereignty.
-Any initiatives should advance the work of both movements, together or separately, while acknowledging the existing leadership of the (largely indigenous) groups that have been working in each of these arenas for decades now.
+1. Establish the charter on a common mission to support __Food Sovereignty and Tech Sovereignty__ movements an international level.
-2. Use __trademark as a license enforcement mechanism__, as proposed in the original [Collaboration Monster proposal], but replace CopyFair licensing for the GNU Public License, version 3 (GPLv3), or similar __Copyleft licensing that would be [GPL compatible]__.
-3. Also within the framework of the [Collaboration Monster proposal], replace pooled intellectual property (IP) with __common infrastructure as a shared stake__ or commitment that would align incentives and galvanize support.
-Such infrastructure could run the range of services, standards, or even physical networking or computing infrastructure; it might be achieved through small, iterative steps or large-scale, monolithic achievements; however, in all cases, it should far exceed the scope and capabilities of the independent contributors and smaller institutions that would sign onto the charter.
-4. Explicitly define _investors_, what kind of _returns_ they may expect if not in the form of monetary dividends, as well as what forms of _stock_ or _stake_ they may hold.
-If there are no financial assets or gains implied by the term, consider replacing it with _sponsor_, a term farmOS has used to designate someone who is commissioning new work to be entered into the commons, or _donor_, if the grant is not earmarked for a specific project or initiative.
+2. Adopt the __GNU Public License Version 3 (GPLv3) or a [GPL compatible]
+   licensing requirement__ in place of the CopyFair license suggested in the original [Collaboration Monster proposal], whether or not trademark is employed as an enforcement mechanism.
+3. Commit to __large-scale, common infrastructure as the shared stake__ that fundamentally aligns incentives and galvanizes support; eliminate pooled intellectual property (IP) from the charter entirely.
+4. __Retitle investors as sponsors__, or equivalent, wherever the charter or other agreement stipulates eligible sources of funding in the utility or common infrastructure.

 ### Prioritize Food & Tech Sovereignty
 > 1. Establish the charter on a common mission to support __Food Sovereignty and
 >   Tech Sovereignty__ movements on an international scale.

-More specifically,
->   focus the mission on building stronger connections and new synergies
->   _between_ the two movements for Food Sovereignty and Tech Sovereignty.
-Any
->   initiatives should advance the work of both movements, together or
->   separately, while acknowledging the existing leadership of the (largely
->   indigenous) groups that have been working in each of these arenas for
->   decades now.
+Focus the mission on building stronger connections and new synergies _between_ the two movements and the existing institutions that, for the most part, operate independently today.
+Any initiatives should advance the work of both movements, jointly or severally, while acknowledging the existing leadership of the groups that have been working in each of these arenas for decades now, predominantly from indigenous communities.

 More than anything else, I would be greatly encouraged if Food & Tech Sovereignty (F&TS), as a combined principle, was made central to the charter and